 To justify a new request, what consumer demand and number use information, and other information such as details of use associated with previous assignments, should be required (including the level of detail)?

+As part of the transition to TBP, the CSCN has reviewed all its practices related to forecasting and utilization reporting and compared them to US practices.
+The following sections describe the status and recommended changes for utilization reporting and forecasting and make recommendations regarding the usage and demand criteria for additional code or block assignments.

 Utilization Reporting

+Utilization is defined as the quantity of TNs actually assigned to end users divided by total numbering resources allocated less numbering resources assigned within the last 90 days.
+Low utilization of numbering resources by a carrier could be a result of overuse of administrative numbers, poor inventory management, or assigning excessive quantities of numbers to resellers.

-In the US, carriers are required to file “Utilization” information semi-annually as part of the General Numbering Utilization Forecast (G-NRUF) process (see FCC form 502).
+In the US, carriers are required to file utilization information semi-annually as part of the General Numbering Utilization Forecast (G-NRUF) process (see FCC form 502).
 This report allows the FCC, state regulators and the North American Numbering Plan Administrator (NANPA) to scrutinize whether carriers are fulfilling their obligations to return excess inventory to the Thousands-Block Pool associated with each Rate Center.
-In Canada, Rate Centers are generally referred to as Exchange Areas.
+(In Canada, Rate Centers are generally referred to as Exchanges or Exchange Areas.)

+US Carriers must demonstrate 75% utilization in an Exchange Area with every request for additional numbering resources.
+This encourages numbering efficiency and allows for the early identification of carriers that are not efficiently utilizing numbering resources.

 These Utilization reports can also be used to measure the effectiveness of the Thousands-Block Pooling regime by examining industry TN utilization over time.
 The US system requires reporting of utilization at the Thousands-Block level, which, for larger carriers can result in spreadsheets with tens of thousands of rows.

+NTD: What is the status of utilization reporting today?
+Are we proposing to change it?

 The CSCN believes that Utilization reporting is an important metric for monitoring effectiveness of the Thousands-Block Pooling regime, but that it can occur at the Exchange Area level, thereby reducing the size of the carrier utilization reports while accomplishing the same objectives as the US reporting.

-In the US, carriers must demonstrate 75% utilization in an Exchange Area with every request for additional numbering resources.
-This allows for the early detection of carriers that are not efficiently utilizing numbering resources (i.e. requests for additional numbering resources can be denied where overall utilization in an exchange area is less than 75%).
-Reviewing periodic utilization reports from carriers after numbering resources have been allocated requires that the regulator place more emphasis on audits and process improvements on those carriers reporting low utilization of numbering resources after the fact.
-Utilization is defined with respect to telephone numbers actually assigned to end users divided by total numbering resources allocated to carriers less numbering resources assigned within the last 90 days.
-Low utilization of numbering resources by a carrier could be a result of overuse of administrative purpose numbers, poor inventory management, giving away numbers to resellers who are not managing the resources responsibly.
-In the US, carriers that do not meet the 75% utilization criteria can still obtain additional numbering resources through a state waiver.

 Carriers including Rogers, Bell, Cogeco, Quebecor and TELUS noted that they do not want to report utilization as defined above in their months-to-exhaust worksheets.